The first of three Jim Carrey films turned into an

 Stanley brings Kathy the mask, which seems to talk to him. |

-hidden desires, driving them steadily crazy as they become increasingly violent
+to act on them, while also driving them steadily crazy as they become

-and destructive.
-When the mask is worn, the wearer gains a green head with
+increasingly violent and destructive.
+When the mask was worn, the wearer gained

 ![]() |